SuperDARN/DDWG/appendices/appendix_c.md

 1. Remove the files from the hashes file on the mirror
 1. Move the files into a dated directory under the DELETIONS_DIRECTORY

-#### Blacklisting files
+#### Blocking files

-Blacklisting files is done by first updating the blacklist on Globus, located in the
+Blocking files is done by first updating the blocklist on Globus, located in the
-directory: `/chroot/sddata/config/blacklist/`.
-The files to be blacklisted are simply placed in a text file with a descriptive name, then appended to the file `all_blacklisted.txt` as well as described succinctly in the text file `README`, usually just referencing the issue number.
+directory: `/chroot/sddata/config/blocklist/`.
+The files to be blocked are simply placed in a text file with a descriptive name, then appended to the file `all_blocked.txt` as well as described succinctly in the text file `README`, usually just referencing the issue number.

-After manual updating of the blacklist is complete, if the files exist on the mirror, they are removed using the 'Removing files' section above
+After manual updating of the blocklist is complete, if the files exist on the mirror, they are removed using the 'Removing files' section above

 #### Updating files